 Further work always remains to achieve the 1995 Objective "to create a sense of evangelism in all Chapel organizations," but significant progress has been felt and enjoyed in The Chapel's life together.
-To this end, in 2015 Fr Alan Mezger was called to serve part time as Minister of Education and Mission, and Fr Thom Smith as Minister of Art and Culture.
+To this end and because of these convictions, in 2015 Fr Alan Mezger was called to serve part time as Minister of Education and Mission, and Fr Thom Smith as Minister of Art and Culture during a time of deep operational budget deficits.
+Through donating staff, members, and funds, The Chapel has now been directly instrumental in planting new works in Rockwall, TX; Marietta, GA; Waxahachie, TX; Clamath Falls, OR; Edgemere Retirement Center, Dallas; and restarting a work in Grover Beach, CA. The Spanish speaking mission Santissima Trinidad was adopted after the pandemic as an REC100 parish extension from The Chapel and renamed Iglesia Santa Cruz.
+Its vicar is Fr Omar Bravo, and their officers meet monthly with the rector.
+Humanly speaking, none of these works would be in place without the sacrificial planning and generosity of The Chapel community and its missional mindset.